 To make the content load balancing blade functional, you must first set it up.
-Once you are at the B10n prompt, you can get help by doing either of the following:
+Once you are at the admin prompt, you can get help by doing either of the following:

-• At the B10n prompt, type the following command:
+• At the admin prompt, type the following command:

 '''

-puma# help command_name
+puma{admin}# help command_name

 '''

-• At the B10n prompt, type a question mark:
+• At the admin prompt, type a question mark after a command:

-puma# service ?
+puma{admin}# config service ?